Materials: Memory foam and coils

 1 = Very poor, 2 = Not good, 3 = Fair, 4 = Good, 5 = Excellent

-The Casper Nova may be a great option for back sleepers.
+The Casper Nova may be a great mattress for back sleepers.
 Avoiding unwanted and painful pressure is necessary for a good night’s sleep.
 Primary back sleepers should find the Nova Hybrid relieves pressure for lightweight sleepers, and only some pressure appears in the shoulders and sides for heavier sleepers.

 Casper is known for its Zoned Support, which should provide support under the lower back and hips.
 If you suffer from back pain, be sure to read our article on best mattress for back pain.